May 20, 2021

-Some departments require students submit their projects to DSpace before receiving a diploma.
+Some departments require students submit their Senior Projects to DSpace before receiving a diploma.
+If not required to submit for graduation, submission is strictly voluntary.
 Follow departmental guidelines.
-If not required to submit for graduation, submission is strictly voluntary.

 Carefully read the information below before completing the permission form for your senior project.
 If you have questions about the intended use of your project, please consult your senior project director before signing.